person896/mRSS/README.md

 # be sure git is installed
 yum install git

-# -go to /var/www and from there
+# go to /var/www and from there
 cd /var/www/

 git clone https://github.com/MicroHealthLLC/mRSS

-# go to the directory
+# go to the cloned directory
 cd /var/www/mRSS

 gem install rails